 The Harry Binswanger Letter (HBL) is a website for those interested in Ayn Rand’s philosophy, Objectivism, and its application to today’s culture.
-Founded in 1998 as an email discussion list, HBL now features both a public blog and a discussion forum for paid members.
+Founded in 1998 as an email discussion list, HBL now features: a weekly teleconference, emailed posts by Harry Binswanger and selected others, a public blog, a private Facebook group, and a discussion forum for paid members.

-The public blog, Value for Value, features articles by Harry Binswanger and other Objectivist intellectuals on a wide range of topics in philosophy, economics, politics and philosophic issues in science.
+The public blog, Value for Value, features articles by Harry Binswanger and other Objectivist intellectuals on a wide range of topics in philosophy, economics, politics, psychology, and the philosophy of science.

 Harry Binswanger, a philosopher who was an associate and friend of Ayn Rand’s, is the author of How We Know: Epistemology on an Objectivist Foundation and of The Biological Basis of Teleological Concepts.
-During 2012 and 2013, he was a contributor to Forbes Online, and he is now a Senior Contributor at Real Clear Markets.
+He is the creator and editor of The Ayn Rand Lexicon, and of the expanded second edition of Ayn Rand’s Introduction to Objectivist Epistemology.
+During 2012 and 2013, Dr. Binswanger was a contributor to Forbes Online.

 HBL is primarily for Objectivists.
 Full agreement with Objectivism is not required, but we do require that members have a serious interest in and respect for the work of Ayn Rand.
-We do not permit posts on the forum that attack her or sanction her enemies.
+We do not permit posts on the Member Forum or our Facebook Group that attack her or sanction those who have.